adilhasan927/SC1015-Project/README.md

-# Restaurant Clustering Model
+# SC1015 Mini-Project

 ## Description

-As part of the mini-project for SC1015, our group has decided to explore the different clusters of restaurant found on the website [OpenRice](https://sg.openrice.com/en/singapore)
+As part of the mini-project for SC1015, our group has decided to explore the dataset of Singapore restaurants found on the website [OpenRice](https://sg.openrice.com/en/singapore)

 ## Contents